Veronika Burian: “Type design is a collaborative activity”

 Some regions, like Thailand, only began to fully recognize the cultural significance and rich history of their script about 10 to 15 years ago.
 They’ve realised what they can do with their script to break away from Latin’s hegemony.
 That’s definitely a very good development because why should India or any other region for that matter not have the same variety of visual expression as is possible with the Latin script?

 Since I’m from the Czech Republic and José is from Argentina, already in Reading while we studied, we were keen on creating Latin fonts that support a lot of languages and support them well.
-20 years ago, many typefaces coming out of the classic foundries, the diacritics were horrible and unusable.
+20 years ago, in many typefaces coming out of the classic foundries, the diacritics were horrible and unusable.
 I know that, for example, in the Czech Republic, local designers offered a service to create specific localisations of Western typefaces.
 Thanks to education, the internet and new knowledge, this situation really changed.

 However, just yesterday I was saying to José: We are receiving so many applications from type designers who want to work with us.
 I think it’s not a very good sign for the industry because it just means that there are too many graduates for the industry to absorb.
 You can surely try to make it on your own, but it’s tougher these days.
 And it’s tricky in some places — like in Georgia, for example.
 There is an understanding and there is an appreciation of type design, but the economic situation is not good enough for the real market of Georgian typefaces to emerge.
 And it’s not just the economic situation, it depends on a lot of factors, and on the designers as well.
 They need to educate their clients and not offer fonts for free.
 Because if you are giving away a font you worked on for months, you’re giving away the value of your work.